ivanaprianto/javaknights/readme.md

 after that just setup the server properly then go into /var/www/html/ and then just git clone this repository into it

 should be simple

+also dont forget to delete this file in the website folder

+this readme wont be updated again unless something new and important requires explanation